scottlamb/moonfire-nvr/design/api.md

 ### `GET /api/cameras/<uuid>/`

 Returns information for the camera with the given URL.
+As in the like section of `GET /api/` with the `days` parameter set and the `cameraConfigs` parameter unset.

 Example response: